TomasHubelbauer/track-maker/readme.md

 ### Ask whether to save / rewrite the current draft when opening a new file

 Currently the draft if thrown away if a file is open while the draft is unsaved.

+### Associate opened reference with an existing unsatisfied reference command

+In case there are unsatisfied file references in the document and the user opens a reference file whose name matches one of those unsatisfied references, update the cache entry so that the local reference becomes resolved and do not add it as a new reference command on top of the file.

+### Warn about local references not being associated with the file while saving

+Once the user goes to save the file, if there are local, non-URL references, tell them these will not be saved with the file and to save the file in a directory where all the used references are saved by their names used in the `reference` command.

+### Display possible references when there are any in the cache but no match

+For local file, non-URL references, if the file name has no match in the cache, display a different error message from the failure to download one for URL based references in the line hint.
+Something like "unknown reference name.ext | known:
+1.ext, 2.ext, 3.ext".

+Probably offer only cached local file references that are not already used in the document.
+But maybe this is not necessary?
+Not sure yet.

+This will make it so that when the user msitakenly changes the reference name in the source code, they will realize they can fix the name back up and get the local file reference working again.

+If there is nothing to offer in the cache, display a message that encourages the user to use the Reference button to open references and have the app associate them by the opened file name to the existing `reference` commands instead of creating new commands, as per another to-do in this list.